Tàrrega: Geography

 The city of Tàrrega is arranged around the square of Carme, better known as "the Courtyard" (el Pati).
 The square features a statue of the classical composer Ramon Carnicer, a famous Tàrrega resident.
 Adjacent to the square is the Convent of Carme, a Renaissance cloister which dates to the 16th century.
 Notable buildings in the town square include the town council building, built in 1674, as well as the 19th century modernist chamber of commerce building and the 1910 La Caixa savings bank.

 Other local landmarks include the museum on the main street, which still preserves some noble rooms from the 18th and 19th centuries, and the church of Saint Anthony (Sant Antoni) in the square of the same name, which dates back to the 14th century.
 Higher up are the ruins of the castle of Count Ramon Berenguer, constructed in 1056.
 Little remains of the castle.

 The municipality includes the villages of El Talladell, Claravalls, Altet, Santa Maria de Montmagastrell, La Figuerosa, Riudovelles, and Conill (abandoned).

+Economy

+Tárrega is the home town of Borges Agricultural and Industrial Edible Oils, parent company of the Borges Group, a food company, founded in 1947.